How to read the energy label on your household appliances

 Be prepared for the rating of your appliances to change

-As previously mentioned the new rating scale is much stricter and is designed so that very few products are initially able to achieve the A or even B rating, leaving space for more efficient products to be included in the future.
+As previously mentioned the new rating scale is much stricter and is designed so that very few products are initially able to achieve the A or even B rating, leaving space for more efficient products to be manufactured in the future.

 It's also a simpler scale going from A to G.

 For example, your fridge that was rated A under the old system will now only be rated C or D. This does not mean the energy efficiency of your refrigerator has decreased since the new labels came in.
-It is just because the new rating scale is held to a much higher standard, with stricter criteria.
+It is just that the new rating scale is held to a much higher standard, with stricter criteria.

 The EU hopes that this rescaling will encourage manufacturers to produce more energy-efficient products, which in turn, will help the environment.